NicoWeiner/MasterProject/README.md

 2. The file "Immobilienscout24 Data Preparation Notebook.ipynb" shows all code used to compile, clean and prepare the German housing data.

-3. The notebook containing all code used for the analysis of the German housing data "Immobilienscout24_Analysis_Notebook v2.ipynb" is too large to view within Github, so please open the html file instead.
-Alternatively, download the files and open them locally on your laptop.
+3. The notebook containing all code used for the analysis of the German housing data "Immobilienscout24_Analysis_Notebook v2.ipynb" is too large to view within Github, so please open the pdf file instead.
+Alternatively, download the ipynb file and open it locally on your laptop.

 4. The notebook "Funda_Analysis_Notebook v2.ipynb" contains all code used to analyse the Dutch housing market.